BatMrE/Answer-evaluation-and-correction/README.md

 streamlit run streamlit_ui.py
 ```

-After running the application, you will receive a localhost endpoint in your command line or terminal.
-Open this endpoint in your browser to view the user interface.
+Once the application is running, you will receive a localhost endpoint in your command line or terminal.
+Open this endpoint in your web browser to access and interact with the user interface.

 ## Results